Translation (geometry): Matrix representation

 Because addition of vectors is commutative, multiplication of translation matrices is therefore also commutative (unlike multiplication of arbitrary matrices).

 Translation of axes

 While geometric translation is often viewed as an active transformation that changes the position of a geometric object, a similar result can be achieved by a passive transformation that moves the coordinate system itself but leaves the object fixed.
 The passive version of an active geometric translation is known as a translation of axes.

 Translational symmetry

 An object that looks the same before and after translation is said to have translational symmetry.
 A common example is a periodic function, which is an eigenfunction of a translation operator.

+In translational symmetry, the figure "slides" along a line, remaining unchanged.
+In all translations, it is observed that the same element moves in a certain direction and always parallel to itself, that is, without ever rotating.
+In a frieze, there is a motif that repeats periodically, in a certain direction and always parallel to itself.

 Translations of a graph

 Compared to the graph y = f(x), the graph y = f(x − a) has been translated horizontally by a, while the graph y = f(x) + b has been translated vertically by b.

 The graph of a real function f, the set of points $(x, f(x))$, is often pictured in the real coordinate plane with x as the horizontal coordinate and $y = f(x)$ as the vertical coordinate.

 Starting from the graph of f, a horizontal translation means composing f with a function $x \mapsto x - a$, for some constant number a, resulting in a graph consisting of points $(x, f(x - a))$.
 Each point $(x, y)$ of the original graph corresponds to the point $(x + a, y)$ in the new graph, which pictorially results in a horizontal shift.

 A vertical translation means composing the function $y \mapsto y + b$ with f, for some constant b, resulting in a graph consisting of the points $\bigl(x, f(x) + b\bigr)$.
 Each point $(x, y)$ of the original graph corresponds to the point $(x, y + b)$ in the new graph, which pictorially results in a vertical shift.

 For example, taking the quadratic function $y = x^2$, whose graph is a parabola with vertex at $(0, 0)$, a horizontal translation 5 units to the right would be the new function $y = (x - 5)^2 = x^2 - 10x + 25$ whose vertex has coordinates $(5, 0)$.
 A vertical translation 3 units upward would be the new function $y = x^2 + 3$ whose vertex has coordinates $(0, 3)$.

 The antiderivatives of a function all differ from each other by a constant of integration and are therefore vertical translates of each other.